Andrew Weir, 1st Baron Inverforth: Life

 Andrew Weir was born in Kirkcaldy, Fife the eldest son of William Weir and his wife Janet.
 Both William Weir and his father were cork merchants.
 Weir married Anne Dowie (d.
-1941) in 1889, daughter of Thomas Kay Dowie, which he had six children with.
+1941) in 1889, daughter of Thomas Kay Dowie.
+They had five daughters and one son, all born between 1891 and 1902.

-After attending the high school at Kirkcaldy, Andrew went to work for the Commercial Bank of Scotland.
+After attending the Kirkcaldy High School, Andrew went to work for the Commercial Bank of Scotland.
 He soon moved to Glasgow.
 Shortly after his twentieth birthday, he bought a sailing ship, the barque Willowbank, which he employed in the coasting trade.
 The next year Weir began building sailing ships of modern design and within a few years had built up a fleet of 52.
 In 1896 Weir moved to London and started converting his fleet from sail to steam.
 In 1905 he established the Bank Line, which became the leading British shipping line.

 During the First World War in March 1917 Weir was asked to report on the commercial organization of the supply branches of the army.
 Weir recommended the appointment of a surveyor-general of supply, with a seat on the army council, to take over the task of supplying the army with all its stores and equipment other than munitions.
 His recommendations were accepted and he was given the job.

 In January 1919, after the war had ended, he was appointed Minister of Munitions to close down the supply operation and dispose of unwanted materiel.
 He remained in office until March 1921.
 For his services Weir was raised to the peerage as Baron Inverforth, of Southgate in the County of Middlesex on 5 February 1919, and received the American Distinguished Service Medal.

 After the war Lord Inverforth invested in diesel-powered ships.
 He also broadened his business interests, becoming involved in the Marconi group of companies.
 He was also chairman of the Anglo-Burma Rice Company and of the Wilmer Grain Company, and was also on the board of Lloyds Bank.

 Inverforth continued to go to the office four days a week, into his ninety-first year.
-He died at his home, Inverforth House in Hampstead, on 17 September 1955.
+He died at his home, Inverforth House in Hampstead, on 17 September 1955..